dsamithmendis/CodeAlpha_FibonacciGenerator/README.md

 3. Enter the values as prompted.

+---

 ## 📂 Files

 - `fibonacci_custom.py` – The main Python script
 - `README.md` – This file

+---

-## 📄 License
+## 📜 License

-This project is open source and free to use under the [MIT License](https://opensource.org/licenses/MIT).
+This software is licensed for individual or commercial use under a proprietary license.
+Redistribution, modification, or resale is **not permitted** without written authorization from the owner.

+See [LICENSE](LICENSE) for full terms.

+---